-- (1) The Board voted to change the applicant's characterization of service to Honorable because the applicant's PTSD mitigated the applicant's misconduct of wrongful use of marijuana on two occasions.
-Thus, the prior characterization is no longer appropriate. - (2) The Board voted to change the reason for discharge to Misconduct (Minor Infractions) under the same reasons, thus the reason for discharge is no longer appropriate.
-The SPD code associated with the new reason for discharge is JKN. - (3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.
+(1) The Board voted to change the applicant's characterization of service to Honorable because the applicant's PTSD with Panic DO mitigated the applicant's misconduct of positive UA for marijuana.
+Thus, the prior characterization is no longer appropriate.

+(2) The Board voted to change the reason for discharge to Misconduct (Minor Infractions) under the same rationale, thus the reason for discharge is no longer appropriate.
+The SPD code associated with the new reason for discharge is JKN.

+(3) The RE code will not change due to applicant's BH diagnosis warranting consideration prior to reentry of military service.